 To compare the actual linchpins identified by the brute-force method to the performance of the heuristic metrics, we related two values for each procedure in the programs: a clusterization metric (ENTR or REGX) after removing the procedure and one of the heuristic metrics (NOI, NII, SOI, POI) associated with the procedure.
-Then we used Pearson and Kendall correlation checks between the corresponding vectors of these values.
-We do not provide detailed data for these measurements because they all pointed out the same best heuristic estimation.
+We then used Pearson and Kendall correlation checks between the corresponding vectors of these values.